 Office Location: Main Campus Administration Building - 1st Floor

-David A. Armstrong, J.D., became the 14th president of Thomas More College on July 1, 2013.
-He came to the position after serving as vice president and general counsel of Notre Dame College in South Euclid, Ohio for 10 years where he oversaw ten major divisions.
-His background in higher education administration at this institution as well as Mercyhurst University in Erie, Pa. and Thiel College in Greenville, Pa. includes a span of experience in development, student life and recruitment, higher education law and policy and athletics.
+David A. Armstrong, J.D. became Thomas More College's 14th president July 1, 2013.
+He came to the position after serving as Vice President and General Counsel of Notre Dame College in South Euclid, Ohio for 10 years where he oversaw divisions of the college that set records in enrollment and fundraising.
+His background in higher education administration at Notre Dame College, Mercyhurst University in Erie, Pa. and Thiel College in Greenville, Pa. includes a span of experience in development, student life and recruitment, higher education law and policy and athletics.

-Born and raised in Cleveland, Ohio, Armstrong holds a Juris Doctor from Cleveland-Marshall College of Law and a Bachelor of Arts in Political Science with a minor in Accounting from Mercyhurst University.
+Born and raised in Cleveland, Ohio, Armstrong holds a Juris Doctor from Cleveland-Marshall College of Law (1989) and a Bachelor of Arts in Political Science, Minor in Accounting, from Mercyhurst University (1986).